mxbossard/amipo-infra/README.md

 Check if you have sufficient space in your home directory (or where the box should be deployed).
 Usually, a couple of GB are required.

+### SSH too many authentication failures
+If ansible cannot do it's job because of such an error, it may be because of the ssh-agent in a bad state.
+Try to restart your ssh-agent.
+To troubleshoot further, you may try to connect to the VM yourself from the host with the following command: `ssh -vv -i ~/.vagrant.d/insecure_private_key vagrant@MACHINE_NAME`

 ### Errors on vagrant up
 Previous build may interfer with new ones.
 You can clean vagrant env by removing some content in following directories:
 * .vagrant/machines/*